Welcome to the infant and toddler nutrition part of the Nutrition for Kids site!

 Peeled cucumber also works well for kids that are 7+ month old.
 They will enjoy holding the cucumber piece, poking a hole in the middle and maybe at some point taking a bite or two :)

-At this age you can also feed them all kinds of pureed foods, like pureed root vegetables, spinach and other nutrient dense foods like quinoa and chickpeas.
+At this age you can also feed them all kinds of pureed foods, like pureed root vegetables, spinach and even quinoa if you wish.

 Something else that I want to add to this Infant and Toddler Nutrition article is that this first year of our child's life is a window of opportunity to help him feel safe, heard and loved.
 By taking care of the little one the best way possible.